HaoZeke/wailord/README.rst

 --------

 * Integrates with SLURM in a manner of speaking
+* Generic helpers for building arbitrary input files
+* Generates data-frames for all supported runs

 Limitations
 -----------

-* By choice, the split-job syntax has not been included in the current formulation
+* By choice, the split-job syntax has not been included
-  - The `pre` keyword is a notable exception, as it performs a geometry optimization of the `xyz` file before passing through to the rest of the calculations

 Credits
 -------